 Over the years, the CIF became the cornerstone of Kansas’ entire early childhood infrastructure, and with great success.
 In 2016 an audit of state government elevated the CIF as the gold standard for efficiency and accountability, with some programs generating an $11 return for every $1 invested.

-Thanks to the tremendous outpouring of support from Kansans across the state, the Kansas Legislature unanimously rejected Governor Brownback’s attempts to eliminate the CIF, and lawmakers to no appear to be warming to his renewed efforts in 2017.
+Thanks to the tremendous outpouring of support from Kansans across the state, the Kansas Legislature unanimously rejected Governor Brownback’s attempts to eliminate the CIF, and lawmakers didn’t support his renewed efforts in 2017.
 This was good news, and officials have both funded and supported the CIF since then.

-A 2017 bill to eliminate the CIF has yet to surface in the Kansas Legislature, but proposals can sometimes emerge unexpectedly and then move quickly.
+But that doesn’t mean the risk has disappeared.
+Proposals in the Kansas Legislature can emerge unexpectedly and move quickly.
 Follow KAC on Facebook or Twitter for daily updates, join our e-mail list to receive action alerts as the legislative session progresses, share CIF stories with your own networks, and reach out to your state legislators about why early childhood investment matters to you.